-Joseph W. Carmichael has served as President since August 2004.
+Joseph W. Carmichael has served as President since August 2004, and as a director since 2006.
 Prior to August 2004, Mr. Carmichael held various positions with the Company since April 1983, most recently as Senior Vice President from May 2002 to August 2004.

-Jona S. Raasch has served as President of the Governance Institute, a division of National Research Corporation since May 2006.
+Jona S. Raasch has served as President of The Governance Institute, a division of National Research Corporation, since May 2006.
 Prior to May 2006, Ms. Raasch held various positions with the Company since September 1988, most recently as Vice President and Chief Operations Officer from September 1997 to May 2006.
 Prior to joining the Company, Ms. Raasch held various positions with A.C.
 Nielsen Corporation.